 As you research church loan refinancing options, here are a few things to consider.

 1. If you locked in your interest rate many years ago, it’s worth your time to see if you can find a better rate.
 Rates have generally fallen over the last several years, so chances are you can find a better rate (although terms and conditions may vary).

 2. If you find an institution with a lower rate, make sure you understand how the refinancing process works and how much they charge in closing costs.
 Sometimes the savings you receive from a lower interest rate are wiped out by the refinancing closing costs.

-For example, if you have seven years left on your loan but it will take eight years to recoup the closing costs on your refinance, then refinancing might not be your best option.
+For example, if you have seven years left on your loan, but it will take eight years to recoup the closing costs on your refinancing, then refinancing might not be your best option.

 In addition, is the institution service-oriented; are they available to answer questions during the life of your loan; are they flexible; are they experts in the field; etc.?

 These are just a few things to consider as you determine if refinancing your church loan is the right step for you.

 We’d be happy to run the numbers for you!